pronovic/apologies/DEVELOPER.md

 Project configuration in `.vscode/settings.json` should configure the tests properly.
 You can right click on `src/tests` in the explorer and run tests from there, or do something similar for individual directories or `.py` files.
+Workspace configuration includes a `launch.json` that should allow you to run unit tests in the debugger.

 ### Plugins